Judge Sullivan's lawyers hint at 'reason to question' DOJ's motives in new Michael Flynn case filing

 Washington, D.C.
 District Court Judge Emmet Sullivan's lawyers issued an exceedingly rare response on his behalf to the D.C.
 Circuit Court of Appeals on Monday, explaining that the judge hadn't dismissed the case against former national security advisor Michael Flynn -- as requested by both federal prosecutors and Flynn's lawyers -- in part because "unusual developments" provided a "reason to question" the Justice Department's motives.

 Flynn's attorney, Sidney Powell, filed an emergency writ of mandamus to the D.C.
 Circuit Court of Appeals last month seeking the immediate removal of Sullivan from the case, saying that under appellate precedent set by the 2016 "United States v.
 Fokker Services" case, Sullivan or his replacement must dismiss the prosecution.
-Powell also cited Sullivan's bizarre comments, including his suggestion that Flynn could have been tried for "treason."
+Powell also cited Sullivan's bizarre comments, including his suggestion that Flynn could have been tried for "treason" and his apparent lack of familiarity with some facts of the case.

-Under "Fokker," Powell noted, a "district court cannot deny the Government’s motion to dismiss because the judge has 'a disagreement with the prosecution’s exercise of charging authority,' such as 'a view that the defendant should stand trial' or 'that more serious charges should be brought.'"
+Under "Fokker," prosecutors' decision to drop a case can be overruled only in extreme cases.
+Powell asserted, citing the case, that a "district court cannot deny the Government’s motion to dismiss because the judge has 'a disagreement with the prosecution’s exercise of charging authority,' such as 'a view that the defendant should stand trial' or 'that more serious charges should be brought.'"

-Additionally, Powell asserted that under "Fokker," judges cannot dispute the “conclusion that additional prosecution or punishment would not serve the public interest.” (“We are unaware … of any appellate decision that actually upholds a denial of a motion to dismiss a charge” on grounds that dismissal would not serve the “public interest,” the D.C.
+Additionally, Powell said that under "Fokker," judges cannot dispute the “conclusion that additional prosecution or punishment would not serve the public interest.” (“We are unaware … of any appellate decision that actually upholds a denial of a motion to dismiss a charge” on grounds that dismissal would not serve the “public interest,” the D.C.
 Circuit stated in the Fokker case.).
-"Fokker" establishes that prosecutors' decision to drop a case can be overruled only in extreme cases.

 In response, the appellate court took the extraordinary step of ordering Sullivan to reply, and he in turn retained prominent D.C. attorney Beth Wilkinson -- who wasted no time in asserting that the virtually unprecedented posture of the case had met the "Fokker" standard.

-"The unique facts of this case warrant evaluation by the trial judge before any review by this court," Wilkinson's team said in Monday's filing, referencing the high standard for the granting of a writ of mandamus on appeal.
+"The unique facts of this case warrant evaluation by the trial judge before any review by this court," Wilkinson's team said in Monday's filing, referencing the high standard for the granting of a writ of mandamus, or order to compel the lower court to act, before there has been a final decision on the merits of the case.
 "For now, it suffices to say that the unusual developments in this case provide at least a plausible 'reason to question' the 'bona fides' of the government's motion."

 Wilkinson continued: "While this court observed in 'Fokker' that separation-of-powers principles limit a judge's role in reviewing the government's charging decisions, it also explained that different separation-of-powers considerations may exist where the district court already accepted a plea and was proceeding to sentencing.
 Finally, the unusual facts of this case raise at least a plausible judicial question, anticipated by 'Fokker,' whether the presumption of regularity for prosecutorial decisions is overcome."